Identification and adaptive control of a high-contrast focal plane wavefront correction system: Conclusion and future work

 \section{Conclusion and future work}

 Efficient and successful focal plane wavefront control and estimation in coronagraph instruments requires accurate modeling of the optical system.
-In this work, we proposed an expectation-maximization (E-M) algorithm to identify the optical system as a linear state-space model.
+In this work, we first proposed an expectation-maximization (E-M) algorithm to identify the optical system as a linear state-space model.
 According to the simulation and experimental results in the Princeton HCIL, the algorithm successfully corrects model errors such as those produced from errors in the DM gains and initial phase aberrations.
 Use of the identified models significantly increases the rate at which the wavefront correction converges.
-We further developed a model based adaptive/reinforcement learning control scheme based on this E-M algorithm.
-The adaptive controller alternates between the wavefront correction and the controller and estimator self-tuning, which significantly improves the performance of both the estimator and controller and requires only tens of learning iterations.
+We also developed a model based adaptive/reinforcement learning control scheme based on this E-M algorithm.
+The adaptive controller alternates between the wavefront correction and the model parameter self-adaptation, which significantly improves the performance of both the estimator and controller and requires only tens of learning iterations.
 This approach is very promising for the automatic maintenance of the FPWC system in future space missions.

 Future work will focus on generalizing this frame work with more realistic assumptions.
 First, we plan to identify the full matrix regularization suggested in Sec.~\ref{sec:stochasticOpt} instead of the scalar regularization.
 This will help us understand the inter-actuator couplings that are neglected by electric field conjugation and stroke minimization, as well as improve the performance of the wavefront correction.
-Second, we also plan to drop the linearity assumption and approximate the optical system and the wavefront controller and estimator using neural networks.
+Second, we also plan to drop the linearity assumption, and use EKF and neural networks to approximate the optical system as a nonlinear system.
+The linear assumption does not hold when we need large DM surface chages to correct the influences from telesocpe struts and/or segmented apertures.
 By introducing system nonlinearities back into the model, we should be able to further increase the speed and efficiency of the wavefront corrections, gain a deeper contrast, and better extract the exoplanet signal.